caveman-dick/ansible/test/units/modules/windows/Readme.md

 }
 ```

+##### Debugging Caveats

+As the file under test is actually a tempfile generated on each run if you try and make changes to it these won't be reflected on the next test run.
+To try and prevent this, the file is named `[ModuleName].TempGenerated.ps1` and marked as ReadOnly so that if you do try and edit it you won't be able
+to without taking off this flag.

 ## Developing tests

 Unit tests for modules should be contained within a folder named the same as the module. i.e. `test\units\modules\windows\win_nssm`